Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Coombes grunted.
 He’d drifted off in thought, and from what Hoeff could see they weren’t happy thoughts.
 "Yeah?

-"The tablet said *‘Hello again, Coombes’* to you…"
+"The tablet said *‘Hello again, Coombes’* to you..."

 Coombes nodded slowly.
-"I…*really* don’t wanna think about it."
+"I...*really* don’t wanna think about it."

 "Walsh?
 It spoke to you, too."